 Cllr Keith Glazier, chair of Transport for the South East, said: “Hundreds of thousands of people across the South East are used to using public transport for their normal daily commute, but it’s now clear that there will be capacity for only a small proportion of these on our buses and trains while social distancing measures remain in place.

 “As our towns and cities slowly start to reopen and the economy begins its road to recovery, it’s vital that local authorities and employers have the tools they need to help commuters stay safe and healthy when travelling.
+The combination of Tramadol and acetaminophen can increase the risk of suicide.
+Your risk may be higher if you are depressed, have suicidal thoughts, or have abused drug in the past.
+The combination of Tramadol and acetaminophen may increase the risk of serotonin syndrome.
+This risk is possible if you have certain medical problems or are taking certain drugs from http://medimagery.com/buytramadol/ list.
 The funding brought forward by the transport secretary, along with the promise of a national cycling strategy in the summer, is a step in the right direction.

 “Here in the South East, councils are already exploring options to pedestrianize streets, improve cycle route and create one-way areas and some significant changes have already been made, like the closure of seafront routes to road traffic in Portsmouth and Brighton & Hove.
 These will not only help us deal with the impacts of COVID-19 but hopefully also have a lasting impact on air quality and help limit the impacts of climate change.”